slkasper/learning/references/SLK_notes_Git_and_Github.md

 Brief summary:
 - Create a new repository in your Github account
-    - Be sure to create a README - it will take your message when you commit
+    - Be sure NOT to create a README - it will mess up your connecting local to remote!
 - Go back to terminal and init your repo if you haven't done it
 - Commit your changes